 Batch Inference

-Prepare and upload your batch
+Prepare and Upload your Batch File

 A batch is composed of a list of API requests.
 The structure of an individual request includes: